open-game-system/specification/README.md

 ### Cloud Rendering Protocol

 The Cloud Rendering Protocol enables games to offload intensive graphics rendering to powerful cloud servers and stream the output via WebRTC to the client.
+This protocol serves as the foundation for both TV casting (through Cast Kit) and selective cloud rendering (through Stream Kit).

-Unlike other cloud gaming solutions that require streaming the entire game, OGS Stream Kit allows selective cloud rendering of specific graphics-intensive components while maintaining local rendering for UI elements, creating a hybrid rendering approach ideal for web games.
+Stream Kit specifically allows selective cloud rendering of specific graphics-intensive components while maintaining local rendering for UI elements, creating a hybrid rendering approach ideal for web games on thin clients with limited GPU capabilities.

 This protocol is especially valuable for:
 - Turn-based games requiring high-fidelity 3D graphics
 - Games that need to support low-powered devices without compromising visual quality
 - Experiences where consistent visual quality across all devices is important
 - Games with graphically complex scenes that would benefit from powerful GPU rendering
+- TV casting via the Cast Kit

 #### Stream Kit Architecture